Villa D’Este Tivoli

 Tivoli Fountains Villa D’Este

 Going along the Tiburtina road we reach the town and its central Garibaldi square.
-Nearby, we can admire the Castle of Pope Pius II.
+Nearby, we can admire the Castle “Rocca Pia” built by Pope Pius II in 1461.

 A few metres far from there we enter the Villa D’Este Tivoli, residence of Cardinal Ippolito II Este, son of Lucrezia Borgia.

-The tour will finish in your Hotel, we can modify it to every demand.
+The tour will finish in your Hotel.